Itqan-community/quran-apps-directory/docs/backlog/STORY-GENERATION-STATUS.md

 ## 🎉 ALL STORIES COMPLETE!

-All 82 user stories across 15 epics have been successfully generated with full detail, technical specifications, and .NET 9 implementation guidance.
+All 82 user stories across 15 epics have been successfully generated with full detail, technical specifications, and Django implementation guidance.

 ---